-If you’re looking to chill in a single-player game or improve your listening experience, you’ll want a good set of headphones.
+If you’re looking to chill in a single-player game or enhance the overall listening experience, you’ll want a good set of headphones.
 But finding the best gaming headphones without a mic may be a little daunting if you don’t know what you’re looking for.
-Thankfully, we’ve spent quite a few hours (read: far too many) gaming and playing with headphones.
+Thankfully, we’ve spent quite a few hours (read: far, far too many) gaming and listening with headphones.
 So if you want some killer options, read on to find out what’s what.

 Also of Interest: Best High-End Gaming Headsets